dgfitch/dittohead/src/client/README.md

 ## TODO

-- Actually use extra contact emails from study metadata so that people who want emails can get notified
 - Should we clean up on user cancel, or leave the files on the server?
 - Do we care that "new" files with old timestamps will get ignored in the current scheme?
+- Actually use extra contact emails from study metadata so that people who want emails can get notified?
+- Keep mtime so multiple uploads work normally?
+Multiple uploading is actually not easy because we track timestamps...

 ## Testing help